-Spend a few minutes discussing the following sentence (perhaps give it to your church leaders to include as a point of conversation at a church meeting!)
-Note down any thoughts that come out of the discussion:
+Spend a few minutes discussing the following sentence.
+Perhaps you might give it to your church leaders to include as a point of conversation at a church meeting!

-Local, congregation-led chaplaincy is one of the most effective ways to collaborate in God's mission in the world; local people responding to local needs over time can change the Church and the world!
+Local, congregation led chaplaincy is one of the most effective ways to collaborate in God's mission in the world; local people responding to local needs over time can change the church and the world!
+Discuss.